asifsajjad-projects/Technical-paper_caching/README.md

 12. **proxy-revalidate**: This directive is similar to must-revalidate.
 However, it only works for shared caches and is ignored by the private caches.

-13. **Immutable**: It indicates that the response body remains unchanged over the time.
+13. **Immutable**: It indicates that the response body remains unchanged over time.

 14. **no-transform**: It indicates that the resources cannot be transformed or modified into another form.